 One of the most important signals however was bell sound.
 It did not only structure and qualify the temporal rhythm of the city in terms of secular and spiritual marks, but it legitimized this temporal order as a celestial one.
 In fact, bell sounds are compared to divine voices, linking, grace to their loud and harmonious acoustic signals, the celestial and the earthly sphere.
 As can be observed in Frankfort, the creation of a communal corporate identity in terms of public spaces and performative acts is doubled by the edification of a high tower for the main collegiate and parish church.
 Its main functions were to serve as a significant landmark and to house a series of loud ringing bells, administrated by the commune and the collegiate church.
 All these measures of city shaping are intimately related together.
 The acoustic space produced by the bell ringing is related to the town’s geographic extension, but it depends on the technical performance of the instruments as acoustic signals on the one hand and on the height of their suspension on the other.
 The bell tower had to be technically fit to house this ambitious peal of bells, but it should also visualize the outgoing sounds in architectural and decorative terms.
 Insofar it can be compared to a gigantic ostensory.
 These intermingling factors are not stable.
 As far as the technique of bell founding is concerned, some important improvements can be stated at the beginning of the 13th century, producing new acoustic qualities of bells gaining in loudness and musical sophistication.

-This project’s aim is to demonstrate the evolution of those intermingling conditions of medieval city-shaping in terms of architectural, performative, and acoustic semantics.
+This project’s aim was to demonstrate the evolution of those intermingling conditions of medieval city-shaping in terms of architectural, performative, and acoustic semantics.
 It is mainly focusing on a comparative study of some well documented exemplary cities like Frankfort (research completed), Nurnberg, Cologne, and Wurzburg.
 In this sense the project can be regarded as an enlargement of the Topoi research project (C-6-1) Raumnutzung und Raumbeanspruchung: Multivalenz des öffentlichen Raums.